vbaconnet-ledger/developer-portal/_docs/transport/react-native-android-hid.md

 But the file will be named differently (eg. zsh => .zprofile)

+## Android App Build
 Now that we have set up the prerequisites, you can now create the application.
-In this integration we will use the ethereum application.
+In this integration, we will use the ethereum application.

-## Android App Build
+### Project Initialization
 It is time to implement the application and test it.
-First open a terminal and create a new project, during this tutorial the project will be named “myApp”.
+First, open a terminal and create a new project, during this tutorial the project will be named “myApp”.
 Run the following command to create the project and go into it:

 ```console